Lucyjpjones/lj-fscr/testing.md

 - [x] After user clicks the link in their email they are redirected to the 'change password' page
 - [x] After submitting a new password the user is presented with a success message 'Your password is now changed' and they are able to login with their new password
 - [x] If the user clicks 'remember me' they are directed to the forgotton password page as expected
+- [x] If a user is logged in, the logout option is visible in the profile icon menu
+- [x] If a user clicks 'logout' they are directed to the logout page where they can confirm action

 #### Home
 - [x] The `callout carousel` automatically cycles through a series of callout messages with expected interval time
+- [x] The messages on the callout carousel are displayed appropriately dependent on whether a user is logged in or not
 - [x]The links featured on the callout carousel direct the user to the expected page
 - [x] The `product and programme card` links direct the user to the expected page.
 - [x] The 'read me' link on the `latest blogs` direct the user to the correct post detail page
 - [x] The `testimonial carousel` automatically cycles through a series of testimonials with expected interval time
 - [x] The `testimonial carousel` pauses on hover and pointer is present
 - [x] If user information entered in `contact form` is valid, the form submission is successful and an email is sent to the expected gmail account
+- [x] After submission the input fields are cleared
-- [x] When field input is missing the required field errors are present
+- [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
 - [x] On the Meet the Coaches page, I checked the opacity filter was working